partylikeits1983/mosaic/README.md

 # mosaic

 This utility can be used to generate [photo-mosaic](http://en.wikipedia.org/wiki/Photographic_mosaic) images.
-There are several mosaic libraries.

 There is **no cheating** with semi-transparent overlays, tile tinting, or repeating images (by default).

 This script is focused on **maximum accuracy** (using scikit's Mean Squared Error).
 This is a pixel by pixel comparison to produce a best match.
 Other libraries simplify this by only comparing against a limited (averaged, antialiased) number of pixel from the original sector, or just compare against the histograms.
 Producing large, highly detailed mosaics takes a lot of time!

+To make a mosaic of a film, specify the path to the file.
 Using the jupyter notebook you can specify the film you would like to extract images from and use those images to generate the photo-mosaic.

 This repository is an updated version of [dvdtho/python-photo-mosaic](https://github.com/dvdtho/python-photo-mosaic) and was created since the repository python-photo-mosaic no longer works with the current version of scikit-image.

 **Prerequisites**